Previously Parmelina whinrayi

 (): Species Management Profile for Tasmania's Threatened Species Link.

-.
-Department of Primary Industries, Parks, Water and Environment, Tasmania.
-Accessed on .
+Department of Natural Resources and Environment Tasmania.
+Accessed on

 © Government of Tasmania